Difference Between Bipolar and BPD, Causes, Risk Factors, Complications & Symptoms

 You may find it difficult to:

-This can lead to things like divorce, separation from family and friends, and severe financial issues.
+This can lead to divorce, separation from family and friends, and severe financial issues.
 BPD isn’t an isolated issue.
-If you have it, you are more likely to have other mental health challenges.
+If you have it, you will likely have other mental health challenges.
 You may experience anxiety, depression, eating disorders, and thoughts of suicide.
 Many cope by turning to drugs and alcohol, which can create more problems.
 Though there’s no apparent cure, the intensity of BPD may lessen with age and treatment.

 Borderline Personality Disorder BPD Causes